Analogue Gravity: Acoustics: The Simplest Example of an Analogue Spacetime

+Depending on the velocity profile one can simulate black holes, white holes or black hole-white hole pairs, interesting for analyzing the black hole laser effect \citep{Corley:1998rk} or aspects of the physics of warp drives \citep{Finazzi:2009jb}.

-If we set $c=1$ and ignore the conformal factor we have the toy model acoustic geometry discussed by Unruh~\cite[page 2828, equation (8)]{Unruh:1995je} Jacobson~\cite[page 7085, equation (4)]{Jacobson:1996zs}, Corley and Jacobson~\cite{Corley:1996ar}, and Corley~\cite{Corley:1997nw}.
-(In this situation one must again invoke an external force to set up and maintain the fluid flow.
-Since the conformal factor is regular at the event horizon, we know that the surface gravity and Hawking temperature are independent of this conformal factor~\cite{Jacobson:1993pf}.)
-In the general case it is important to realise that the flow can go supersonic for either of two reasons: the fluid could speed up, or the speed of sound could decrease.
+In this situation one must again invoke an external force to set up and maintain the fluid flow.
+Since the conformal factor is regular at the event horizon, we know that the surface gravity and Hawking temperature are independent of this conformal factor \citep{Jacobson:1993pf}.
+In the general case it is important to realise that the flow can go supersonic for either of two reasons: The fluid could speed up, or the speed of sound could decrease.
 When it comes to calculating the ``surface gravity'' both of these effects will have to be taken into account.